-" which do not sufficiently injure one another " to cause mutual destruction, all that can " exist together, exist; and perhaps in the " majority of living creatures there are fewer " related, useful or necessary, than indifferent, " useless or superfluous parts.
-But we, always " wishing to refer everything to a certain " purpose, when parts have no apparent use,

-"invent for them hidden purposes and " imagine unfounded relations which do not " exist in the nature of things, and only serve " to obscure matters.
-We fail to see that "thus we deprive philosophy of its true " character, and misrepresent its object, which " consists in the knowledge of the 'How' of " things, the way in which nature acts, and " that we substitute for this real object a vain "idea by seeking to divine the 'Why' of " the facts, or the purpose which she has in connection of natural objects; he indicated that doubtful species, irregular structures, and anomalous existences found their place in the eternal order of things, as well as all others, and that they complete the links of the chain; but he has not expressed his opinion upon those points with any distinctness, like Dr. Darwin.
+"can grow without hindrance, and develope "without obliterating each other?
+All parts " which do not sufficiently injure one another "to cause mutual destruction, all that can "exist together, exist; and perhaps in the " majority of living creatures there are fewer " related, useful or necessary, than indifferent, " useless or superfluous parts.
+But we, always "wishing to refer everything to a certain "purpose, when parts have no apparent use, "invent for them hidden purposes and "imagine unfounded relations which do not " exist in the nature of things, and only serve "to obscure matters.
+We fail to see that "thus we deprive philosophy of its true " character, and misrepresent its object, which "consists in the knowledge of the 'How' of "things, the way in which nature acts, and "that we substitute for this real object a vain "idea by seeking to divine the 'Why' of "the facts, or the purpose which she has in " her activity." \ connection of natural objects; he indicated that doubtful species, irregular structures, and anomalous existences found their place in the eternal order of things, as well as all others, and that they complete the links of the chain; but he has not expressed his opinion upon these points with any distinctness, like Dr. Darwin.
 The chief force of the above words is evidently directed against the physicotheologians.

-Buffon had a dim idea that rudimentary organs and similar irregularities found their explanation in the consideration of the general 'Hist.
+Buffon had a dim idea that rudimentary organs and similar irregularities found their explanation in the consideration of the general

+\ &#x27;Hist.
 Nat.' tome v.
 1755, pp. 103, 104.